-Where Sunday is a regularly scheduled basic workday, employees shall be paid a premium for all regularly scheduled Day Shift hours.
-This premium is for shift workers exclusively.

-Section 2.
-For the purpose of applying shift premium, shifts shall be identified as follows:
+- §1.
+An hourly shift premium of \$1.64 shall be paid at straight time for all hours worked to any employee who is regularly scheduled for work on afternoon or night shifts.
+Where Sunday is a regularly scheduled workday, employees shall be paid a premium for all regularly scheduled Day Shift hours.
+This premium is for shift workers exclusively. - §2.
+For the purpose of applying shift premium, shifts shall be identified as follows: - a.

-- a.
 The AFTERNOON SHIFT shall consist of those hours worked between 3:00 p.m. and 1:00 a.m. - b.
 The NIGHT SHIFT shall consist of those hours worked between 11:00 p.m. and 9:00 a.m. - c.
 The DAY SHIFT shall consist of those hours worked between 7:00 a.m. and 5:00 p.m.

-Section 3.
-Control Room Operators working the Night Shift as defined in subparagraph 2b above, shall be paid a special dispatcher premium of 5¢ per hour.

-CALL-OUT TIME

-Section 1.
-If an employee, covered by this Agreement, is called out for work at a time other than his/her regular work period, he/she shall be paid the prevailing overtime rates but with a minimum pay equivalent to five (5) hours pay at straight time, provided he/she performs any work assigned to him/her within classification.

-Section 2.
-The minimum pay provision shall apply to prearranged work, unless it continues into the regular work schedule.

-Section 3.
+Article 22 - Call-In Pay

+- §1.
+An employee who is called in for work at a time other than his/her regular work period shall be paid the prevailing overtime rate but with a minimum pay of five hours at straight time, provided the assigned work performed is within classification. - Should management reasonably foresee the need for an employee to complete more than the initial call-in assignment, the employee may be required to remain at work until the completion of all assignments, and all such work shall be considered one call-in.
+If an employee completes assigned tasks and is called back to complete additional tasks within 15 minutes of being released from duty, the employee shall return and complete the additional tasks, which shall be considered the same call-in.
+If call is after 15 minutes of release, it shall be a new call-in, and proper overtime procedures shall be followed.
+Management retains the right to regulate repetitive call-ins. - §2.
+The minimum pay provision shall apply to prearranged work, unless it continues into the regular work schedule. - §3.
 To qualify as prearranged work, notification shall be given prior to the end of the preceding work period.
-When prearranged or call-out overtime is canceled for a specific job after the end of the preceding work period, five hours pay at straight time rate shall be paid to the employee so canceled.
-When known in advance of a cancellation, the Utility will contact the employee and cancel the overtime.

-Section 4.
-If an employee is on the property of the City of Vineland Electric Utility and is asked to work within one hour prior to starting time or within one hour after quitting time, the employee will be compensated with a minimum pay equivalent to one (1) hour of straight time compensation, but in no case less than the actual minutes worked times one and one-half.
+When prearranged or call-in overtime is canceled for a specific job after the end of the preceding work period, five hours pay at straight time rate shall be paid to the employee so canceled.
+When known in advance of a cancellation, the Utility will contact the employee and cancel the overtime. - §4.
+An employee who is on the Electric Utility property and asked to work within one hour prior to starting time or within one hour after quitting time shall be paid time worked at the overtime rate but with a minimum of one hour at straight time.
 Said time will not accrue toward a meal allowance.

-Example: For one-half ($\frac{1}{2}$) hour worked times 1.5 = .75, an employee would be paid for one hour compensation.
-For time worked over 40 minutes, an employee would receive time and one-half ($\frac{1}{2}$) compensation.

-Section 5.
+For example, 1⁄2 hour worked multiplied by $1\frac{1}{2} = \frac{3}{4}$ hour, for which minimum pay would apply.
+Time worked over 40 minutes would exceed minimum pay, for which the overtime rate would apply. - §5.
 Bridge Time.
-When an employee is called out and works into a period five (5) hours before his/her normal starting time, the time between the time that the overtime assignment ends and his/her normal starting time begins shall be bridged for time only.
-If the resulting hours number sixteen (16), the employee shall be afforded eight (8) hours rest without loss of pay.
+When an employee is called in and works into a period five hours before normal starting time, the time between the end of the overtime assignment and the normal starting time begins shall be bridged for time only.
+If the resulting hours equal or exceed 16, the employee shall be afforded eight hours rest without loss of pay.

-MEALS
+Article 23 - Meals